 I don't think [borrowing from Legend of Zelda]'s the case, thought.
 To say Darksiders "borrows heavily" implies they did some work of their own.
 A better phrase would be "Completely Rips-Off with about much shame and emotion as the fucking Borg collective"!
 I appreciate that taking elements from a good game that work well and play around with menu scenarios isn't a bad way to design games, but when you have a boomerang that can hit multiple targets, a grappling hook that pulls you to climbable walls, and puzzle dungeon about deflecting beams of light with movable mirrors, we've moved from simple "homage" to the territory of "spraying a stolen car and re-selling it to the owner"!
 Thankfully the last dungeon introduces a gadget that has never been in a Zelda game: A gun that opens blue and orange portals! ...
 Outstanding.

 "...The main character looks like someone sat down, started drawing him, and then never fucking stopped. [...]
-What War looks like is fucking coral reef on legs."
+What War looks like is a fucking coral reef on legs."

 "Here are the combos you will need to know to master Darksiders: the Chump Chop ('Square'), the Double Chump Chop ('Square'+'Square'), and the Whipped Cream Genocide Brouhaha ('Square'+'Square'+'Square')."